jpn eng lao lao

 Lao First CCC ICT on EMS Training & Education

 In Laos, many of the organizations that provide pre-hospital emergency services, which are responsible for transporting people from the scene of an accident to the hospital and providing pre-hospital first aid, are private volunteers.
 In addition, there are multiple volunteer groups, and each group has a different emergency call number.
 In some cases, multiple ambulances rush to the same location for a single incident.
-Therefore, in this project, we will set up the first command and control center in Laos, which will receive all emergency calls from the residents at one place and give orders to dispatch ambulances.
+Therefore, in this project, we endeavored to set up the first command and control center in Laos, which will receive all emergency calls from the residents at one place and give orders to dispatch ambulances.

 Lao P.D.R. is a landlocked country in Southeast Asia.
 It is surrounded by China, Vietnam, Cambodia, Thailand, and Myanmar.
 The majority of land is occupied by mountain ranges and highlands, and Mekong River flows from the north to south.
 The population is around 7 million, and the total area covers approximately 240,000 square kilometers.
 It has lower population density than neighboring countries.
 Lao P.D.R. is a multiethnic country with 49 recognized ethnic groups, and the largest ethnic group, the Lao are traditionally Theravada Buddhists.
 The government aimed for graduating from the Least Developing Dountries (LDC) category by 2020, but it is still placed as LDC as of September 2020.